From Grassmannian to Simplicial High-Dimensional Expanders: Introduction

 Thus we have reduced the problem of constructing rank-2 Cayley simplicial HDXs, or equivalently rank-1 Grassmannian expanders, to the problem of constructing LDPC codes with weight-3 checks of good rate and distance, such that the graph induced by the checks is expanding.

 To get good expansion here, the Alon-Boppana bound implies that there must be many more than $|X(0)|$ rank-1 faces, that is, the desired codes must have many redundant parity checks.
 Thus a natural place to look for such codes is locally testable or locally correctable codes, which have such redundant low-weight parity checks.
 Our construction in Definition~\ref{def:grassconstructinf} is then similar in flavor to the tensor product of two Hadamard codes, which is similar to a degree-2 Reed Muller code.
+Indeed, as described in Section~\ref{sec:grassconstructinf} above, our construction is built from rank-$2^r$ matrices in $\bF_q^{n\times n}$; the rank-$1$ matrices in $\bF_q^{n\times n}$ form the rows of a generating matrix for the tensor product of two $q$-ary Hadamard codes.

 It is an interesting question whether more sophisticated codes with locality properties could give better HDXs.
+Indeed, recent breakthrough constructions of asymptotically good locally testable codes (LTCs) \cite{dinur_locally_2022,panteleev_asymptotically_2022} may appear to be promising candidates for our purposes.
+However, we were unable to obtain Grassmannian complexes with good expansion from these LTCs.
+The difficulty arises from the fact that these LTCs have fewer redundant parity checks, which results in fewer edges in the associated Grassmannian complexes, than the Reed-Muller/tensor product of Hadamard codes.